Adii-Nasher/PlaywrightWithCiCd/docs/README.md

 ### Viewing CI/CD Reports
 After a pipeline run:
 1. Access the Playwright test report under the `playwright-report/` directory (available as an artifact in GitHub Actions).
+2. For daily test runs, all tests are executed and a full report is generated.
+3. For push events, only smoke tests (`@smoke`) are executed, with a targeted report.

 ## Customisation
 - To add new test cases, create new `.spec.ts` files in the `tests/` folder.